Top 4 Ways That Old Construction Methods Cost Developments4 Mins

 As pictured above, concrete structures can fast deteriorate, losing structural integrity and aesthetic value in as short as 5-10 years, in some conditions.
 When using such heavy, hard to handle materials, results in riskier installations and structural compromise, severely affecting design life.

-Compared to a modular wall structure that could potentially offer a design life of up to 50 years plus, the short design life of such concrete structures is an unsettling disadvantage.
+Compared to a modular wall structure that could potentially offer an extended design life, the short design life of such concrete structures is an unsettling disadvantage.

 With this in mind, draw inspiration from the innovative technologies of the industrial and construction world and take a closer look at what’s available.
 Make an informed decision and speak to our in-house team about how our concrete-alternative structures can benefit your development.